Jonathan Medved

-Early life
+Biography

-Medved was born into a traditional but secular Jewish family in San Diego, California, the son of Renate (Hirsch) and David Bernard Medved, a Navy veteran and scientist.
-He was raised in San Diego, California, where his father worked for the defense contractor Convair and later for NASA.
+Jon Medved was born into a traditional but secular Jewish family in San Diego, California, the son of Renate (Hirsch) and David Bernard Medved, a Navy veteran and scientist.
+His father worked for the defense contractor Convair and later for NASA.
 Medved attended Palisades High School when the family moved to Los Angeles, California.
-He attended UC Berkeley, located in Berkeley, California.
+He attended UC Berkeley in Berkeley, California.

 He has four brothers, including radio talk show host and movie critic Michael Medved.

-Career
+Medved became more observant over time and credits Rabbi Daniel Lapin with helping them feel accepted in the religious community.
+Medved and his family made aliyah in 1980.
+Medved lives in the Baka neighborhood of Jerusalem with his wife Jane, a poet.

+Medved has four children, three sons and a daughter.
+Their sons – Moshe, Yossi, and Ithamar – have careers in law, film, and medicine.
+Their daughter Nina married Yoni Tokayer in June 2015.
+The Tokayers perform Jewish inspirational music in a duo known as Yonina.